 A little television hurts no one, but did you know that the average American spends more than 34 hours a week watching television?
 That’s almost five hours a day, every day.
 (In Canada, it’s about 3 hours a day).
 Television shows, Youtube videos, movies – they all add up.
 Since those numbers include people, like the Amish and Mennonites, who never watch it at all, the true average is certainly much higher.

 For those Mennonite groups that refuse to watch television, the answer is simple.
 Almost everything shown on television goes against their core beliefs.
 It really is as simple as that.
-Plain Mennonites assess technology to see if it fits with their values.
-Television does not.
+Keep in mind that even things that most people would consider positive – imagination, curiosity about the world, education – are considered negatives to most Plain Mennonites.

 When we ditched the television years ago, the first thing I noticed was time.
 Suddenly I had time to read books, write more and just … do things.
 With the average person in North America watching 3-5 hours of television a day, that’s a lot of extra time.

-No, not Facebook (honestly, that can be just as bad).
+No, not Facebook (honestly, that can be just as bad since most of us are on it these days).
 When you’re vegging out in front of the screen, you are not spending time with the people who mean the most in your life.
 Sometimes we convince ourselves that watching a movie or show together is ‘quality time’ but it rarely is.

 “TV will never be a serious competitor for radio because people must sit and keep their eyes glued on a screen; the average American family hasn’t time for it.” – Author Unknown, from New York Times, 1939